 Who doesn’t love eggs?
 I find happiness in this diet as it’s sweet, rich, and easy to cook.
 Cooked eggs are simply a nutritious and yet delicious component that you can’t miss for breakfast.

 In all seriousness, though, cooking eggs on the stove is complex, as many tend to think.
-You have to get your eyes off the stove and get your egg burnt.
+You have to get your eyes off the stove and burn your eggs.
 Many people will thus seek other better methods to cook their eggs.
 So, can you make a fried egg in microwave?

-My absolute answer is yes.
-You can absolutely fry an egg in the microwave.
-I am here to confirm that microwaving eggs is one of the easiest ways to get your eggs ready.
+The answer is yes.
+You can definitely fry an egg in the microwave very effectively.
+I can confirm that microwaving eggs is one of the easiest ways to get your eggs ready.

 Why Do People Prefer Using a Microwave to Cook Eggs?